Whiteknight/ParserObjects/docs/v6/prattexpr_example.md

     }))
 ```

 Notice that we specify two binding power values: `6` and `5`.
 The first number is how strongly the operator binds to the value on the left, the second number is how strongly it binds on the right.
-A longer way of specifying the addition rule using both values would look like this:
+A longer way of specifying the addition rule using both values would have looked like this:

 ```csharp
 .Add(Token(TokenType.Addition), p => p